dragance106/dsopt/README.md

 All the remaining candidates form the area of medium uncertainty, where it is expected that the surrogate model prediction quality will decrease with increasing uncertainty.
-Hence, higher uncertainty implies that one should primarily be interested in candidates with better predictions, so that in this area `dsopt` finds Pareto solutions for with increasing (prediction, uncertainty) and samples uniformly among them to create the remaining `100-sigma_t-sigma_u` percent of the new evaluation sample.
+Hence, higher uncertainty implies that one should primarily be interested in candidates with better predictions, so that in this area `dsopt` finds Pareto solutions for with increasing (prediction, uncertainty) values and samples uniformly among them to create the remaining `100-sigma_t-sigma_u` percents of the new evaluation sample.

 Several more arguments exist for `dsopt`, whose description can be found in its docstring in `dsopt/dsopt.py`.

 ### A few further examples

-`tests` folder contains a further examples of using `dsopt` with categorical versions of the COCO mixed-integer test functions, and their benchmarking against [pysot](https://github.com/dme65/pySOT), [pymoo](https://pymoo.org/) and [smac3](https://github.com/automl/SMAC3).
+`tests` folder contains further examples of using `dsopt` with categorical versions of the COCO mixed-integer test functions, and their benchmarking against [pysot](https://github.com/dme65/pySOT), [pymoo](https://pymoo.org/) and [smac3](https://github.com/automl/SMAC3).